ceejbot/future-of-modules/slides.md

 # [fit] the node modules problem
 # [fit] needed more __talking__

+^ I've got opinions, but are these opinions the right ones for the long-term health of the node project?

 ---

 # [fit] I didn't want our solution adopted.